Generate a custom Diffie-Hellman parameter file

 The “Logjam Attack” (CVE-2015-4000) exposed several weaknesses in the Diffie-Hellman (DH) key exchange.
 To help mitigate the “Logjam Attack,” PE ships with a pre-generated 2048 bit Diffie-Hellman param file.
 In the case that you don’t want to use the PE default DH param file, you can generate your own.

 Note: In the following procedure,

 <PROXY-CUSTOM-dhparam>.pemcan be replaced with any file name, except

 dhparam_puppetproxy.pem, as this is the default file name used by PE.

 On the console node, (for a mono install, this is the same node as a the Puppet master), run the following command:

 Note: This step may take several moments to complete.

 /etc/puppetlabs/enterprise/conf.d/pe.conf), and add the following parameter and value:

-On your PE console server, kick off a Puppet run with
+On the console node, kick off a Puppet run with

 puppet agent -t.